What we offer

-News internship: Send a resumé, cover letter, and three writing samples (clips are preferable) to Tim Redmond, SFBG, 225 Bush St, 17th Flr, SF, CA 94104 or email firstname.lastname@example.org
+News internship: Send a resumé, cover letter, and three writing samples (clips are preferable) to Steven T. Jones, SFBG, 225 Bush St, 17th Flr, SF, CA 94104 or email email@example.com

-A&E internship: Send a resumé, cover letter, and three writing samples (for film, music, dance/theater/performance, and visual art; published clips are preferred but blog entries are acceptable.
-Please do not send academic samples!) to Cheryl Eddy, SFBG, 225 Bush St, 17th Flr, SF, CA 94104 -- or email to firstname.lastname@example.org
+Culture and A&E internships: Send a résumé, cover letter, and three writing samples (published clips are preferable; blog entries are acceptable; please, no academic samples!) to Cheryl Eddy, SFBG, 225 Bush St., 17th Flr, SF, CA 94104 -- or email to firstname.lastname@example.org

 Anyone interested in applying to more than one internship position should send separate applications and should inform each department of the different positions s/he is applying to.